vx-zone/vx-zone.github.io/_posts/2022-10-02-ramanalysis-ahmet.md

 tags: [Malware Analysis, Forensics, Memory Forensics, EN]
 ---

 _“As a matter of fact, yeah, they were foolproof.
 The problem is that you don’t have to protect yourself against fools.
-You have to protect yourself against people like me.”_
+You have to protect yourself against people like me”_
 -- **Jeffery Deaver**